-The Dodd-Frank Act contains many regulatory changes and calls for future rulemaking that may affect our business.
+The Dodd-Frank Act contains many regulatory changes and calls for future rulemaking that may affectour business.

 The Dodd-Frank Wall Street Reform and Consumer Protection Act, or the Dodd-Frank Act, contains many regulatory changes and calls for future rulemaking that may affect our business, including, but not limited to resolutions involving derivatives, risk-retention in securitizations, the origination of residential mortgage loans and short-term financings.
 The Dodd-Frank Act's requirements may impact the housing and mortgage markets, which could have an adverse effect on our business.
-We are evaluating the potential impact of regulatory change under the Dodd-Frank Act.